-But Leonardo of Pisa did not actually discover the sequence, said Devlin, who is also the author of "Finding Fibonacci: The Quest to Rediscover the Forgotten Mathematical Genius Who Changed the World," (Princeton University Press, 2017).
-Ancient Sanskrit texts that used the Hindu-Arabic numeral system first mention it, and those predate Leonardo of Pisa by centuries.
+Leonardo of Pisa did not actually discover the sequence, said Devlin, who is also the author of "Finding Fibonacci: The Quest to Rediscover the Forgotten Mathematical Genius Who Changed the World," (Princeton University Press, 2017).
+Ancient Sanskrit texts that used the Hindu-Arabic numeral system first mention it in 200 B.C. predating Leonardo of Pisa by centuries.

 "It's been around forever," Devlin told Live Science.

 However, in 1202 Leonardo of Pisa published the massive tome "Liber Abaci," a mathematics "cookbook for how to do calculations," Devlin said.
-Written for tradesmen, "Liber Abaci" laid out Hindu-Arabic arithmetic useful for tracking profits, losses, remaining loan balances and so on, Devlin said.
+Written for tradesmen, "Liber Abaci" laid out Hindu-Arabic arithmetic useful for tracking profits, losses, remaining loan balances and so on, he added.

 "Liber Abaci" first introduced the sequence to the Western world.
 But after a few scant paragraphs on breeding rabbits, Leonardo of Pisa never mentioned the sequence again.
 In fact, it was mostly forgotten until the 19th century, when mathematicians worked out more about the sequence's mathematical properties.
 In 1877, French mathematician Édouard Lucas officially named the rabbit problem "the Fibonacci sequence," Devlin said.

-But what exactly is the significance of the Fibonacci sequence?
-Other than being a neat teaching tool, it shows up in a few places in nature.
+Other than being a neat teaching tool, the Fibonacci sequence shows up in a few places in nature.
 However, it's not some secret code that governs the architecture of the universe, Devlin said.